Austin-Wise/capstone-project-Austin-Wise/docs/ProjectProposal.md

-# APP
+# Ticker News

 ## Application Definition Statement

-____ is a news feed application intended for part-time investors seeking real-time updates on companies within their portfolio.
+Ticker News is a news feed application intended for part-time investors seeking real-time updates on companies within their portfolio.
 Current RSS feeds provide information on topics which may align with user preference, though they are rarely geared toward an individual's position within a company.
-The unique value proposition of ___ combines sentiment analysis, filtration on current holdings, and (as an extended goal) push notifications to keep the investor informed.
+The unique value proposition of Ticker News combines sentiment analysis, filtration on current holdings, and (as an extended goal) push notifications to keep the investor informed.

 ## 1. Target Market